jinmei612/from_heroku_to_datadog/README.md

 ```

-- Note your Datadog API KEY: https://app.datadoghq.com/account/settings#api create a new one if you don't have one yet.
+- Note down your Datadog API key: https://app.datadoghq.com/account/settings#api create a new one if you don't have one yet.
-Set your datadog api key in your project by running.
-Make sure you have `DD_DYNO_HOST` set to true and that `HEROKU_APP_NAME` has a value set for every Heroku application
+Set your datadog api key in your project and make sure you have `DD_DYNO_HOST` set to true and that `HEROKU_APP_NAME` has a value set for every Heroku application

 `heroku config:add DD_API_KEY=<your_own_api_key_here>`
 `heroku config:add DD_DYNO_HOST=true`